SUTA Tax Explained: What HR and Employers Must Know

 Who Is Exempt From FUTA and SUTA Tax?

 Some entities may be exempt from FUTA and SUTA taxes.
-These are typically ones that do not run payroll.
-This includes certain government entities, nonprofit institutions, religious organizations, charitable organizations, and educational organizations.
+Exempt entities typically include those that don’t run payroll, such as government agencies, nonprofit organizations, religious institutions, charitable organizations, and certain educational institutions.

-How Can HR Professionals Make Sure They're Complying With SUTA Regulations?
+How Can I Ensure My Business is Complying With SUTA Regulations?

 Want to make SUTA compliance easy and painless?
 Take a tour of GoCo and find out how our platform can help you streamline and automate SUTA compliance.